-You will also end the tour with one complimentary tasting whereas the tasting allows you to sample their four different whiskeys.
-Spots book up quickly so if you’re planning a visit book in advance.
+You will also end the tour with one complimentary tasting, whereas the tasting allows you to sample their four different whiskeys.
+Spots book up quickly, so if you’re planning a visit, book in advance.

 You can book up to two weeks before you plan to go.
-Also, arrive early to check-in, you can grab a drink at the bar as you wait.
+Also, arrive early to check-in; you can grab a drink at the bar as you wait.

-Stranahan’s Distillery is definitely one of the coolest places to drink in Denver and fun experience in the Mile High city.
+Stranahan’s Distillery is definitely one of the coolest places to drink in Denver and a fun experience in the Mile High city.

 6. Stroll Larimer Square